Is Online Sports Betting Legal in Washington, DC?

 Before we dig into the details, here are the most important developments we need to highlight:

-- First state in USA to offer sports betting without having any land-based casinos.
+- The first state in the USA to offer sports betting without having any land-based casinos.

 - DC lottery will oversee all sports betting activity.